- Am I eligible to apply for a summer internship?

 - What is the process that is used to select interns?

 When applications and other required documentation are received, an initial screening for completeness is done.
 The information is then sent to reviewers with expertise related to the stated interests of the applicant.
 All required documentation must be received before the applicant information is given to the reviewers.
-Selection is based on scholarship of the applicant, match of applicant interests with available projects and ETS affirmative action goals.
+Selection is based on scholarship of the applicant, match of applicant interests and experience with available projects and ETS affirmative action goals.

 - Are you allowed to repeat an internship the next year?